jeremiahoriowo/Inventory-Store-Management/README.md

 This was a group work created my me and my team in Babcock University

+It is a project on Inventory store managemement, it collect data of your products, warehouses, product sections, others and store them in a database where it can be accessed and edited in the website.

 To be able to run this pages perfectly, you will need to have xampp or any mysql engine installed on your system.
 This program's sql localhost is xampp